Avaray/stable-diffusion-simple-wildcards/README.md

 # 🍺 Original sources

+- The list of Nationalities was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/13oea0i/photorealistic_portraits_of_200_ethinicities/), modified and expanded by me.
+- The list of Light types was inspired by [this Reddit post](https://www.reddit.com/r/StableDiffusion/comments/1cjwi04/made_this_lighting_guide_for_myself_thought_id/), modified and expanded by me.
-- The list of artists was obtained from the [Stable Diffusion Cheat-Sheet](https://supagruen.github.io/StableDiffusion-CheatSheet/) website.
+- The list of Artists was obtained from the [Stable Diffusion Cheat-Sheet](https://supagruen.github.io/StableDiffusion-CheatSheet/) website.